 "Liya is planning her sister’s wedding, she wants her cousins to wear shades of blue."

 Myntra has a forum called “style forum” to ask fashion advice to the public.
-It is accessible from the menu on the left side of the app.
-Here users can post questions or polls for the public to answer.
+Where users can post questions or polls for the public to answer.
 Users can tag products with questions.

 Using the existing infrastructure of style forum, my solution was to add privacy settings within the forum when the user posts a question.
 From these settings, users can toggle from public access to an invite-only model.
 The question and the answers are then limited only to the users who get an invite.

-A chat application inbuilt within the Myntra app, is accessible from the left menu.
+A chat application built within the Myntra app.
 App populates contacts from Facebook, the phonebook, and also with the people whom you follow on Myntra.
 Users can share items, get feedbacks, all without leaving the Myntra experience.

 Users can pick the friends that they want an opinion out of, from the list, share products, video, image, Pintrest boards etc with them.

-With the advancement in natural language processing (NLP) and machine learning, it is possible to develop an AI-driven chatbot in the near future.
+With the advancement in natural language processing (NLP) and machine learning, it is possible to develop an AI-driven shopping assistant in the near future.

 Such a system would be able to give out suggestions to users, give the status of the order, and even more powerful actions which is not possible currently within the Myntra app, like rescheduling orders on the user's behalf.
 Users would be able to interface the Myntra app through talking with the bot.